 • 209 people are interested

-When home is no longer safe for a child, and the child must enter the foster care system, a judge may appoint a committed volunteer called a CASA or Court Appointed Special Advocate.
-The CASA volunteer’s focus is on advocating for the best interest of that foster child.
-CASA volunteers do this by providing individualized attention through monthly visits to their foster youth and monthly meetings with professionals and attorneys, advocating for the child's best interest, writing an independent court report, and attending hearings.
+When home is no longer safe for a child, and the child must enter the foster care system, a judge may appoint a committed volunteer advocate called a CASA or Court Appointed Special Advocate.

-• Be passionate about advocating for youth impacted by the judicial and foster care systems (no specific background or education is required)
+• Be passionate about advocating for youth impacted by the child welfare system. (no specific background or education is required)

-• Complete 15 hours of online training and 15 hours of classroom training over a five week period.
+• Complete 30 hours of training over a five week period.

 • Be willing to commit 10-12 hours per month for 2 years.